adriankemp/User-Interface-Additions/README.md

-ui-additions
+User-Interface-Additions
 ============

-Various UI additions for general use in iOS projects
+A collection of custom views and convenience methods for use in iOS projects.

+All of the content of this repository is licensed under the MIT License.